railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 When creating the new database, OpenERP suggests that you configure it using a series of questions:

-* Simplified or Extended mode: select simplified and click :guilabel:`Ok`,
+* Simplified or Extended mode: select simplified and click :guilabel:`OK`,

-* Select the CRM functionality to install.
+* Select the Customer Relationship Management functionality to install.

 .. figure:: images/ crm_db_select.png
    :scale: 50